iotize-sas/Open-Projects/TapCO2-demo/README.md

 The main components in this project, and where you can purchase them are:
 - The TapNLink communication module [is available from these distributors](https://www.iotize.com/iotize-distributors.html).
+- A CO2 sensor (STC31-R3) from Sensirion connected to the Tap by I²C.

 ## How it Works

-The components are placed in a case with holes for a better quality of results.
+The components are placed in a plastic case (vertical cylinder) with a few holes for aeration.
 The pictures below show the hardware set up :

 <p align="center">
 <img src="https://github.com/iotize-sas/Open-Projects/blob/main/TapCO2-demo/doc/images/1.jpg" width="250">